southside-chillers/southside.chillers.online/southside/content/chapters/the-many-eyed-god.md

 “I am *so* glad we didn’t bring Buddy in here,” she says, wide-eyed.

 “Yes!
-And Magic too!” says Harlan, finally slicing through Tannin’s bonds.
+And Magick too!” says Harlan, finally slicing through Tannin’s bonds.
 “Good job, everyone.”

 “At Drephis State, we’d have earned an A in History for our interpretation of a primary source back there,” notes Hanamir.
 “Or perhaps in Comparative Poetry.”